cannibalcheeseburger/PyShitCodes/Readme.md

 # SHIT CODEs WITH PYTHON

-### this repository has some of shit codes written by me for random/useless/shitty tasks
+This repository has some of shit codes written by me for random/useless/shitty tasks

 ## Repository Contains
  - BINARY SEARCH